What are pagesets and pages in DB2 quick information? This post tells you clear differences between these two in terms of DB2.

 - space map pages.

-If the tablespace is compressed, there are dictionary pages.
+When th tablespace data is compressed, it is called dictionary pages.

 A zero page is a page with all zeros, normally found at the end of the pageset or at the end of a segment.
 Zero pages can also exist after the last dictionary page.
 There are several actions that can cause a zero page condition.